 Those that work in an office can spend upwards of 7 hours per day sitting in the same spot.
-This means that they are doing a lot of repetitive tasks and engaging in behaviors that may cause ergonomic injuries.
+This means that they are doing a lot of repetitive tasks and engaging in behaviours that may cause ergonomic injuries.

-1. Sit to Stand Desks for Greater Flexibility
+2. Sit to Stand Desks for Greater Flexibility

 In fact, researchers suggest that office workers should spend 50% of their time standing and only 50% of their time sitting.
-Unfortunately, that’s just not feasible in most traditional workstations.
+Unfortunately, that’s not feasible in most traditional workstations.

-4. Relieve Carpal Tunnel Pain
+3. Relieve Carpal Tunnel Pain